-Alan Fuhrman, 66, was appointed to our Board in March 2020.
-Mr. Fuhrman is the Chief Financial Officer of Tyra Biosciences, a public biotechnology company in Phase 1 clinical development, since January 2023.
+Alan Fuhrman, 67, was appointed to our Board in March 2020.
+Mr. Fuhrman currently serves as the Chief Financial Officer of Tyra Biosciences (NASDAQ: TYRA), a clinical-stage biotechnology company.
 Mr. Fuhrman is the former Chief Financial Officer of Amplyx Pharmaceuticals, a biotechnology company focused on developing novel products for life-threatening infections from December 2017 to June 2020.
 Mr. Fuhrman previously served as the Chief Financial Officer of Mirna Therapeutics, a clinical-stage microRNA company, from 2015 until it merged with Synlogic in August 2017 and at Ambit Biosciences, from 2010 to 2015, where he helped lead the company through its initial public offering and oversaw financial, investor and administrative operations until its sale to Daiichi Sankyo in 2014.
-Mr. Fuhrman is a member of the board of directors for SpringWorks Therapeutics (NASDAQ: SWTX) and was a member of the board of directors of Checkmate Pharmaceuticals.
-Previously, Mr. Fuhrman also served on the board of directors and as Chair of the Audit Committee for Loxo Oncology until its sale to Eli Lilly in the first quarter of 2019.
+Mr. Fuhrman is a member of the board of directors for SpringWorks Therapeutics (NASDAQ: SWTX), where he also serves as a member of the nominating and corporate governance committee and chair of the audit committee, and was a member of the board of directors of Checkmate Pharmaceuticals (NASDAQ: CMPI) until the sale of the company to Regeneron in May 2022.
+From October 2021 to February 2022, Mr. Fuhrman served as the interim President and Chief Executive Officer of Checkmate Pharmaceuticals.
+Previously, Mr. Fuhrman also served on the board of directors and as chair of the audit committee for Loxo Oncology until its sale to Eli Lilly in the first quarter of 2019.
 Earlier in his career, Mr. Fuhrman practiced as a certified public accountant with Coopers & Lybrand.
 Mr. Fuhrman earned a B.S. in business administration and agricultural economics from Montana State University.
 We believe that Mr. Fuhrman is qualified to serve as a member of our Board based on his over 20 years of executive financial experience in biotechnology, medical devices, technology and services and experiences in a wide variety of both public and private company financial transactions.